PGBBS/pgbbs.github.io/index.md

   we refer to (and are asked for) regularly (think: "How to ...?", see "Pages" below).

-  For more details, see the <a
+  For more details, see the
-  href="_pages/brown-bag-orga">organizational page</a> of the seminar
-  or a get a first impression of the latest topics in the following list.
+  [organizational page](./_pages/brown-bag-orga) of the seminar or a get a first impression of the latest topics in the following list.

-<h2 class="page-heading">Last Three Sessions</h2>
+## Last Three Sessions

 <ul class="post-list">
     {% for post in site.posts offset:0 limit:3 %}